 strong sentiments among the Scots for independence, among the Frisians marginal.

-Note 1.
-Read our blog post Frisian support for the Corsican Cause in jeopardy hiking the GR 20 in Corsica and our post Croeso i Gerddwyr hiking the Pembrokeshire Coast Path in Wales.
+Note 2 - Read our post Frisian support for the Corsican Cause in jeopardy hiking the GR20 in Corsica and our post Croeso i Gerddwyr hiking the Pembrokeshire Coast Path in Wales.

-Note 3.
-SPAR supermarktes are a Dutch invention founded in 1932.
+Note 4 - SPAR supermarkets are a Dutch invention founded in 1932.
 A multinational franchise that manages independently owned and operated food retail stores.
-Originally the name was DESPAR (The Spar) which stands for Door Eendrachtig Samenwerken Profiteren Allen Regelmatig, which freely translates as 'By Unitedly Working-together Profit All Regulary'.
+Originally the name was DESPAR (The Spar) which stands for Door Eendrachtig Samenwerken Profiteren Allen Regelmatig, which freely translates as ‘By Unitedly Working-together Profit All Regularly’.

 Adams, D. The Hitchhiker's Guide to the Galaxy (1979)